Seven infants left in Kumamoto baby hatch in fiscal 2018 | The Japan Times

 Four were born at home without the help of medical personnel.
 The parents’ whereabouts were found for six of them.

-One of the reasons cited was an unwillingness to consult an administrative body.
+One of the reasons cited was an unwillingness to consult the local government, which women typically do to receive support when they get pregnant.
 A Kumamoto official said some people have difficulties finding government offices close to where they live or work.

 The city will continue asking the central government to strengthen consultation services and take other steps to help such parents, Kumamoto Mayor Kazufumi Onishi said in a statement.